 All children will leave the school premises by the main school door.

 There is a charge for Homework Club, which must be paid in advance.
 Details of the charge will be provided at the beginning of the school year.

 Application forms are available at the office.

-A wine or navy coloured fleece or knitted hat may be worn with uniform in cold or inclement weather.
+A maroon, navy or cream coloured fleece or knitted hat may be worn with uniform in cold or inclement weather.

 Please ensure that every item of clothing is marked (including shoes, bags etc.) with the pupil’s name, as unmarked lost property is a problem for the school and for parents.

 School will observe all scheduled and public holidays.

 We have an active and supportive Parent Association.
 We welcome and value parents as partners in education.
 We encourage active participation, meaningful and appropriate involvement in school life.
 This helps cultivate a sense of community.